openstf/stf/README.md

   - It happens.
 Try another one.
 * The USB hub is broken
   - This, too, happens.
 Just try a new one.
+* The device might not have a unique USB serial number, causing STF to overwrite the other device instead
+  - This has never happened to us so far, but we do have one dirt-cheap Android 4.4 device whose serial number is the wonderfully unique "0123456789ABCDEF".
+Presumably if we had more than one unit we would have a problem.

 ### A device that was previously connected no longer shows up in the list.